 “Come see,” he said, leading her to the door.

 As she stood in the doorway, looking out on their land, she was transfixed.
-The ground was wet, puddles stood everywhere through the field.
+The ground was wet, puddles stood everywhere throughout the field.
 The sun had returned, but it seemed softer.
 The air that had stood dusty for so many months was clear.
 The sky was golden.
 Shy was rolling on her back in the mud.

 “The Lord will provide,” she said in her quiet way, turning to walk back into the house.
 As she turned, she felt his hand on her shoulder.
 It tightened.

-“Do ya see…” there was a strangeness to his voice.
+“Do ya see…” There was a strangeness to his voice.

 Emily turned to look at her husband, his gaze fixed on something in the distance.
 She turned in the direction of his gaze.
 She saw nothing.